Assigning privileges and roles to PostgreSQL users

 PostgreSQL manages database access permissions using roles.
 Roles can own database objects and have privileges.

 In PostgreSQL, a user is a role that can log in to the database.
-The user created with a Managed Service for PostgreSQL cluster is the owner of the first database in the cluster.
+The user created for a new Managed Service for PostgreSQL cluster is the owner of its first database.

-You can create other users and configure their permissions as you wish:
+You can create more users and configure their permissions as needed:

 Warning

-- 14 and lower: The privilege is granted automatically and cannot be revoked.
+- Version 14 and below: The privilege is granted automatically and cannot be revoked.

-- 15 and higher: The privilege is manually granted to the user.
+- 15 and above: The privilege must be granted to the user manually.

 For more information about creating users

-To assign a role to a user, use the Yandex Cloud interfaces: the roles assigned by the GRANT request are canceled during the next database operation.
+To assign a role to a user, use the Yandex Cloud interfaces.
+A role assigned via a GRANT statement will be revoked during the next database operation.

 Note